Matin0789/FinalFight/README.md

 # FinalFight
-This repositories creat for FCP lesson in BASU univercity.\\
+This repositories creat for FCP lesson in BASU university.\\
 This game is a take on WindWings game.